 - has clear authorship—that means using your real name.

-- dominating the discussion.
+- dominating the discussion or repeating yourself.

 - undermining the church or its ministries.
 Constructive criticism is welcome.